nb-systems/Cordova-Framework/README.md

 OR

 - __Clone__
   - Clone this GitHub repository to your Xcode workspace or open the Xcode project that comes within the repository.
-When you clone the repository, push or pull requests are rejected by the repository owner.
+When you clone the repository, push or pull requests are rejected by the repository owner, as long as you do not use the <a href="https://github.com/nb-systems/Cordova-Framework/tree/developer" title="developer-branch">`developer-branch`</a>.

 OR